 Summer Baby Names: The Ultimate Guide

 Summer baby names call to mind long, lazy summer days spent soaking up nature in all its glory.
-Summer is a perfect time to welcome a new baby into the world, thanks to the warm weather and slow, sweet pace of life.
+Reminiscent of bright blue skies, days at the beach, and the warm weather, the summer season is an exciting time to name a baby.

-The most evocative summer baby names are those which directly reference the natural world.
-Summer flower names like Rose and Poppy, beachy names like Cove and Marina, and sunshine names like Sunny and Ray all conjure up imagery of sun-drenched summer days.
+Names connected to the natural world more generally also make evocative summer baby names.
+Flower names like Dahlia, Rose, and Daisy, beachy names like Cove and Ocean, and quirky nature choices like Meadow and Clover all conjure up imagery of sun-drenched summer days.

-Other options with a more subtle connection to the season include mythology names with links to summer or the sun, like Apollo, Ravi and Undine.
-Names with ties to the summer months of June, July and August also fit the bill.
+Other more subtly seasonable options include mythology names with links to summer or the sun, like Apollo, Ravi and Undine.
+Names with ties to the summer months of June, July and August also fit the bill, with Juno, Julius, and Gus being just a few ideas.
+Be sure to check out our monthly name guides for even more inspiration.

-If you’re in need of inspiration for a baby due during the summer season, read on for our definitive guide to the best names for summer babies.
+If you’re in need of ideas for a summer baby, read on for our definitive guide to the best names for summer babies.

 Top Summer Names

-The most popular summer names include classic choices like Alexander and Julian, Lily and Claire, which are appealing all year round but feel particularly perfect for babies born during the summer months due to their seasonal connections.
+The most popular summer names include classic choices like Leo, Julian, Lily and Clara, which are appealing all year round but feel particularly perfect for babies born during the summer months due to their seasonal connections.

-Other popular summery options include nature names like Oliver, Isla, Savannah and Ruby – the birthstone for July.
+Other popular summery options include nature names like Oliver, Isla, Savannah and Florence, along with names with sunny hues like Goldie and Aurelio.

 Here, some of the top summer baby names in the US now.